 Starting bladder retraining techniques early may help relieve your symptoms.

 Stiles M, Walsh K. Care of the elderly patient.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 4.BACK TO TOP
+Philadelphia, PA: Elsevier; 2016:chap 4.BACK TO TOP